Rick Bass

 Rick Bass (born March 7, 1958) is an American writer and an environmental activist.
 He has a Bachelor of Science in Geology with a focus in Wildlife from Utah State University.
 Right after he graduated, he interned for one year as a Wildlife Biologist at the Weyerhaeuser Timber Company in Arkansas.
 He then went onto working as an oil and gas geologist and consultant before becoming a writer and teacher.
-He has worked across the United States at various universities such as, University Texas at Austin, Beloit College, University of Montana, Pacific University, and most recently Iowa State University.
-He has done many workshops and lectures on writing and wildlife throughout his career as a writer and teacher.
-He has written many books throughout his years and there is a collection of all his writings, such as short stories, and other personal writings such as essays and memoirs.
-There are collections of his works at Texas Tech University and University of Texas Austin.
+He has worked across the United States at various universities: University of Texas at Austin, Beloit College, University of Montana, Pacific University, Montana State University, Iowa State University.
+He teaches at the Stonecoast MFA low-residency program in Maine.
+He has done many workshops and lectures on writing and wildlife throughout his career.
+Texas Tech University, Texas State University, and University of Texas at Austin have collections of his written work.

 Life

 Bass was born in Fort Worth, Texas.
 He studied petroleum geology at Utah State University.
 He grew up in Houston, and started writing short stories on his lunch breaks while working as a petroleum geologist in Jackson, Mississippi.
 In 1987, he married the artist Elizabeth Hughes Bass, with whom he had two children before their divorce in 2015.
 He moved to Yaak Valley, where he worked to protect his adopted home from roads and logging.
 Rick serves on the board of the Yaak Valley Forest Council.
-He continues to give readings, write, and teach around the country and world.
+He teaches and gives readings in the U.S. and abroad.

 His papers are held in two collections: the Sowell Family Collection in Literature, Community, and the Natural World, part of the Southwest Collection/Special Collections Library at Texas Tech University, and Texas State University–San Marcos's Wittliff Collections.